old-towntrailwalking-guidelocal

 Time needed: 10-15 minutes.
 Lines can be long on summer weekends but move fast.

-114 S College Ave — Just down the block from Josh & John's.
+114 S College Ave — From Walrus, cut over to College and walk a block south.
 Skip the ice cream here.

 What to get: Fudge.
 A small slab of whatever they just pulled off the marble slab.
 Watch them make it through the window first.
 If caramel apples are in season, grab one for later.